-A robot can be defined as an electro-mechanical system with the capability of sensing its environment, manipulating it and acting according to the preprogrammed sequence.
-It is a machine that appears intelligent due to the instructions it receives from a computer inside it which handles multiple tasks.
-This article features a car robot—RoboCar—which uses a microcontroller to detect obstacles and manipulate its direction as per the inputs from three infra-red (IR) sensors mounted in front of the car.
+A robot can be defined as an electromechanical system with the capability of sensing its environment, manipulating it and acting according to the preprogrammed sequence.
+It is a machine that appears intelligent due to the instructions it receives from a computer inside it that handles multiple tasks.
+This article features a car robot-AT89C52-Based RoboCar—which uses a microcontroller to detect obstacles and manipulate its direction as per the inputs from three infrared (IR) sensors mounted in front of the car.

 Basic components of RoboCar